micro-manager/futureMMCore/README.md

 The device layer, `MMCore`, is the most widely used of all the Micro-Manager components and is the source of many of the current limitations.
 The goal of this document is to provide a roadmap the development for successor to the Micro-Manager core.
 We hope for this to be a community driven effort, and feedback/discussions/contributions are welcome, from people of all backgrounds/experience levels.

-In many  a familiarity with the current design of Micro-Manager is helpful (**TODO**: add link to first paper)
+A familiarity with the current design of the Micro-Manager core is good background reading for the issues discussed here (**TODO**: add link to first paper)

 ## How to navigate this repository